agataf/ai4all/README.md

 Each variable has a dictionary of features associated with it, such as: source (constructed/weight/id number/...), respondent (father/mother/teacher), umbrella category (parental relationship, health and health behavior,...) and others.
 You can view variables by their features here: http://browse.fragilefamiliesmetadata.org/variables.

-Starting this year, there is also an API available which allow us
+Starting this year, there is also an API available which allow us to subselect only the variables with particular features.
+There are 3 functions in this API:

+`select(varName, fieldName)`
+    Returns metadata for variable varName.
+    (Optionally, returns only the field specified by fieldName.)

+`filter(*fieldNames)`
+    Return a list of variables where fieldName matches the provided value.

+`search(query, fieldName)`
+    Return a list of variables where query is found in fieldName.

+ To access the api, you need the `ff.py` file in your directory, then `import ff` and call the abovementioned functions as `ff.select(...)`

+ Examples of the API use can be seen in `preprocess.ipynb`

 # Setup:
 - clone this directory